leonardopliski/clean-ts-api/requirements/signup.md

 3. ✅ Returns the error **400** if password and passwordConfirmation aren't equals.
 4. ✅ Returns the error **400** if the email field is an invalid e-mail.
 5. ✅ Returns the error **403** if the provided email is already being used.
-6. ✅ Returns the error **500** if an error is thrown when trying to generate an encrypted password
+6. ✅ Returns the error **500** if an error is thrown while trying to generate an encrypted password
-7. ✅ Returns the error **500** if an error is thrown when trying to create the user account.
+7. ✅ Returns the error **500** if an error is thrown while trying to create the user account.
-8. ✅ Returns the error **500** if an error is thrown when trying to generate the access token.
+8. ✅ Returns the error **500** if an error is thrown while trying to generate the access token.
-9. ✅ Returns the error **500** if an error is thrown when trying to update the user with the generated access token.
+9. ✅ Returns the error **500** if an error is thrown while trying to update the user with the generated access token.